They do at least have the bonus of signalling the end of the party and encouraging your little guests to leave your house!

 1. One decent gift

 There is a current trend away from party bags with several small items towards one larger more useful gift.
-If you look at the price of party bags plus the extras you’re going to put inside you can probably buy a little gift and just add a ‘Thank you for coming to X’s birthday’ tag (coming soon to the Humble Hostess store!) and a bit of ribbon and give each child a small present to take home.
+If you look at the price of party bags plus the extras you’re going to put inside you can probably buy a little gift and just add a ‘Thank you for coming to X’s birthday’ tag (all our kits contain 30 matching stickers saying just this that you can use for the party bags or for Thank You cards) and a bit of ribbon and give each child a small present to take home.

-This could be perhaps socks or gloves to match the theme of your party, this is fairly easy if you have a children’s character as your theme as High Street shops or supermarkets are likely to sell them and parents generally don’t mind an unobtrusive piece of clothing which can always be kept in the car or pre-school bag as a spare!
+This little present could be perhaps socks or gloves to match the theme of your party, this is fairly easy if you have a children’s character as your theme as High Street shops or supermarkets are likely to sell them and parents generally don’t mind an unobtrusive piece of clothing which can always be kept in the car or pre-school bag as a spare!
+The Poundshop often has 2 pairs for £1 that could be used.

 You might also be able to find small jigsaws or board games which fit your budget.